sergiocallegari/PyDSM/doc/source/linux-getting-started.rst

   permissions  and  does not  interfere  with  the Linux  distribution packaging system.

-* Use ``easy_install`` or ``pip`` to automatize the steps above.
+* Use ``pip`` to automatize the steps above.
 These are scripts that automatically download packages from Pypi and install them.
 Again, remember to install with the ``--user`` option if you want to avoid any kind of interference with the distribution package manager.

 Some notes on ATLAS
 ...................